robauto/bibli3.0/readme.md

 Replace ```<The unique endpoint for your AWS account>``` with your AWS account endpoint.
 Right now, this is ```a2sg04dv4mdd8l```.

 ### You're Done!
-You can run ```python3 /opt/Robauto/bibli3.0/bibli.py``` to start the code.
+You can run ```python3 /opt/Robauto/bibli3.0/bibli.py``` or simply restart your robot to start the code.
 You should be able  to access the robot over AWS.